 “We did want to thank you for all your help and advice.
 We had never done a “for sale by owner” and were a bit unsure of what to expect throughout the entire process.
 Your expertise and guidance through the contract process not only put our fears at ease but saved us quite a lot of added expense had we done this with a realtor.
 We will certainly look to you for assistance should we go through this again.”

 – Jim, a For Sale By Owner Client

 Selling or buying a home is the biggest financial transaction of many people’s life.
 It makes sense and gives you peace of mind to hire an experienced real estate attorney before initiating the contract.
 We are committed to helping you succeed.
-Contact us for a free, no obligation consultation at (303) 688-0944.
+Call 303-688-0944 to begin your free case assessment.